piccard21/npm-es6-webpack-skeleton/README.md

 ```

+* libraryVarName
+    * the public variable-name you can reach the bundle, i.e. in a script-tag

+* libraryFileName
+    * filename for the bundle

+* sourcemap
+    * output sourcefiles for js & css

+* htmlTitle
+    * the title of the development-server page

+* includeLodash
+    * a really nice [utility-library](https://lodash.com/), but you don't have to include the whole thing, you can use cherry-picking for example

+```
+const get = require('lodash/get');
+```

-* polyfills
+* enablePolyFill
     * babel-polyfill allows you to use the full set of ES6 features beyond syntax changes.
 This includes features such as new built-in objects like Promises and WeakMap, as well as new static methods like Array.from or Object.assign.
     * Without babel-polyfill, babel only allows you to use features like arrow functions, destructuring, default arguments, and other syntax-specific features introduced in ES6.

-* lodash
+* libraryTarget
-    * a really useful [utility-library](https://lodash.com/), but you don't have to include the whole thing, use cherry-picking for example

-```
-const get = require('lodash/get');
-```
+    * **umd** is the default: available after AMD or CommonJS require
+    * see [here](https://webpack.js.org/guides/author-libraries/) for more information

 ## Usage